-The requirements for this program were modified in February 2015.
-Students who declared this program before this date should contact the director of undergraduate studies for the department in order to confirm their correct course of study.
+The requirements for this program were modified in March 2016.
+Students who declared this program before this date should contact the director of undergraduate studies for the department in order to confirm their options for major requirements.

-The major should be planned with the director of undergraduate studies as early as possible.
+The major should be planned with the director of undergraduate studies.
 Courses in which the grade of D has been received do not count toward the major.
 The requirements for the major are as follows: